GerbilSoft/rom-properties/README.md

 * [Pan Docs](http://problemkaputt.de/pandocs.htm): Game Boy, Game Boy Color and Super Game Boy technical information.
 Used for ROM format information for those systems.
+* [Sega Retro](http://www.segaretro.org/Main_Page): Sega Mega Drive technical information, plus information for other Sega systems that will be supported in a future release.